What They're Saying About Electric Cars Now

 "EVs are unaffordable for normal people."

 Yes.
-It's a fact that the purchase price of an average new EV (Electric Vehicle) is about $10,000 more than the average for all new cars.
+It's a fact that the purchase price of an average new EV (Electric Vehicle) is about $10,000 more than the average for all new cars (as of this writing).
 EVs are newer and they have expensive components that are still new to the market and not yet fully commoditized the way internal combustion engines are.
 But note, this is a characteristic of things that are new, it's not unique to electric cars.
 Recall that when Toyota introduced the Prius, they willingly sold that whole first generation at a loss — a 1 million yen loss per car, or about $10,000, mostly due to the battery.
 They knew it was going to be necessary to push through the growing pains to get hybrid drivetrains established in the global supply chain.
 And now they are, and today nearly every model of car has a hybrid option available for a fair and appropriate premium.

 The cost of EV batteries has been in decline ever since.
 When the GM Impact debuted in 1990, a battery pack cost $7,500 per kWh.
 By 2021, it was down to $105/kWh.
 The COVID-19 pandemic put a stop to that; it's back up to $160/kWh and is expected to continue that peak until the end of 2023.
 The projected decline doesn't even take into account new battery technologies that are always in development.